kimwalisch/primecount/README.md

 mentions in <a href="doc/References.md">[11]</a> that he computed pi(10<sup>25</sup>) in 40,000 CPU core hours using the analytic prime counting function algorithm.
 Büthe also mentions that by using additional zeros of the zeta function the runtime could have potentially been reduced to 4,000 CPU core hours.
-But using primecount and Xavier Gourdon's algorithm pi(10<sup>25</sup>) can be computed in only 800 CPU core hours!
+However using primecount and Xavier Gourdon's algorithm pi(10<sup>25</sup>) can be computed in only 800 CPU core hours!

 ## C++ library